 - REGULAR DELIVERY MAY BE DELAYED DUE TO TRANSPORTATION DELAY IN HOLIDAY SEASONS.
 WE APPRECIATE YOUR PATIENCE!

-Add texture to any look with an airy linen scarf!
-It is meticulously handwoven and finished with a white stripe, eyelash fringe.
+Add a sophisticated touch to any look with an airy linen scarf.
+It is meticulously handwoven and finished with a raw, eyelash fringe.
+Available in 5 rich colors!

 Linen is a luxury textile because it is so labor intensive to produce.
 It is not elastic, so weaving with linen thread is very difficult, but the end result is a fabric with a natural texture that will last forever.
 It is one the oldest and strongest fibers in the world and linen is also one of the most sustainable materials because all parts of the plant can be used and nothing is wasted.